mbleigh/css3-for-sass/__README__.markdown

 This is a simple SASS file that provides a number of useful mixins to achieve CSS3 effects cross-browser.
 For each rule, the styles are implemented for as many browsers as possible.

+**Note:** You must use `haml >= 3.0` for this to work as it uses the dollar assignment operator and equals-less assignment.
+This may mean installing the `--pre` version of HAML until its official release.

 # Box Effects

 ## Rounded Corners